 How do doctors diagnose prediabetes?

-- A1C – This is a blood test that determines your average glucose levels over the few months.
+- A1C – This is a blood test that determines your average glucose levels over the past few months.

 If I have prediabetes, can I avoid developing diabetes?

 Prediabetes is the precursor to type 2 diabetes.
 At this point, glucose, insulin resistance, and blood pressure may begin extending to unhealthy levels.
-In most cases, prediabetes does not show its self with visible symptoms.
-In fact, many people will not realize that they have prediabetes until it turns diabetes and begins to create major health issues.
-Thus, it becomes imperative for people with prediabetes risk factors to get regular blood sugar screening.
+In most cases, prediabetes does not show its self with visible signs.
+In fact, many people will not realize that they have prediabetes until it turns into diabetes and begins to create major health issues.
+Thus, it becomes imperative for people with risk factors to get regular blood sugar screening.